Senate Dems relent, vote to end shutdown; House to follow

-WASHINGTON (AP) — Congress sped toward reopening the government Monday as Democrats reluctantly voted to temporarily pay for resumed operations, relenting in a fight over immigration in return for assurances from Republican leaders that the Senate will soon take up the plight of young "dreamers" and other contentious issues.
+WASHINGTON (AP) — Congress sped toward reopening the government late Monday as Democrats reluctantly voted to temporarily pay for resumed operations, relenting in return for Republican assurances that the Senate will soon take up the plight of young immigrant "dreamers" and other contentious issues.

 The vote set the stage for hundreds of thousands of federal workers to return on Tuesday, cutting short what could have become a messy and costly impasse.
 The House was expected to vote later in the day.

-Senate Republican leader Mitch McConnell's commitment to quickly tackle the issue of the "dreamers" was contingent on Democrats providing enough votes now for a stopgap spending funding measure lasting a little less than three weeks.
+Democrats climbed onboard after two days of negotiations that ended with new assurances from Senate Majority Leader Mitch McConnell that the Senate would consider immigration proposals in the coming weeks.
+But there were deep divides in the Democratic caucus over strategy, as red-state lawmakers fighting for their survival broke with progressives looking to satisfy liberals' and immigrants' demands.

+Under the agreement, Democrats provided enough votes to pass the stopgap spending measure keeping the government open until Feb.
+8. In return, McConnell agreed to resume negotiations over the future of the dreamers, border security, military spending and other budget debates.
+If those talks don't yield a deal in the next three weeks, the Republican promised to allow the Senate to debate an immigration proposal — even if it's one crafted by a bipartisan group and does not have the backing of the leadership and the White House, lawmakers said.
+McConnell had previously said he would bring a deal to a vote only if President Donald Trump supported it.

 Sixty votes were needed to end the Democrats' filibuster, and the party's senators provided 33 of the 81 the measure got.
 Eighteen senators, including members of both parties, were opposed.
 Hours later the Senate approved the final bill by the same 81-18 vote, sending it to the House and President Donald Trump for expected approval so the government can reopen.
 White House press secretary Sarah Sanders predicted that operations would return to normal by Tuesday morning.

-Democrats climbed onboard after two days of negotiations that ended with new reassurances from Senate Majority Leader McConnell that the Senate would consider immigration proposals in the coming weeks.
-But there were deep divides in the Democratic caucus over strategy, as red-state lawmakers fighting for their survival broke with progressive looking satisfy liberals' and immigrants' demands,

 Senate Democratic leader Chuck Schumer lent his backing to the agreement during a speech on the chamber's floor.
 "Now there is a real pathway to get a bill on the floor and through the Senate," he said of legislation to halt any deportation efforts aimed at the younger immigrants.